ljhanson/content/powerline-from-ports-on-freebsd.md

+---
-Title: Powerline from ports on FreeBSD
+title: Powerline from ports on FreeBSD
-Date: 2017-02-02 01:59
+date: 2017-02-02
-Author: L.J.
+author: L.J.
 Hanson
-Tags: Python, FreeBSD, tmux, bash
+tags:
+- Python
+- FreeBSD
+- tmux
+- bash
-Slug: powerline-from-ports-on-freebsd
+slug: powerline-from-ports-on-freebsd
+---

 In your .profile add the following: